brandiegriffin83/ITAI-4370-Course-Portfolio/Modules/Module-02-Network-Architecture-and-Wireless-Basics/README.md

 <img width="696" height="404" alt="image" src="https://github.com/user-attachments/assets/1610aebf-fff6-4f1d-b3c2-db0ba97b7282" />

+This visualization confirms that RF signal strength decreases as transmission distance increases, reinforcing one of the fundamental principles of wireless communication and RF propagation.

-*Figure 1.
-Free-Space Path Loss (FSPL) modeled at 2.4 GHz using Python.
-The graph illustrates how signal attenuation increases as transmission distance grows.*
+**Figure 1.** Free-Space Path Loss (FSPL) modeled at 2.4 GHz using Python.
+The graph illustrates how signal attenuation increases as transmission distance grows.

 ---